mLoRA: Fine-Tuning LoRA Adapters via Highly-Efficient Pipeline Parallelism in Multiple GPUs: Background and Motivation

+Training an LLM from scratch demands extensive computational resources over days of time, often utilizing thousands of GPUs and incurring significant financial costs~\cite{jetmoe,vtrain}.
+In contrast, fine-tuning pre-trained language models (PLMs) has made LLM benefits more accessible.
+Organizations like Meta and Google provide their PLMs, such as LLaMA ~\cite{llama} and Gemma~\cite{gemma}, to the public.
+Fine-tuning these models for various downstream tasks is effective~\cite{review-of-llm} and offers a more cost-efficient way to harness LLM capabilities.

-\textbf{Parameter-efficient fine-Tuning methods.} A {\em full-weight} fine-tuning of large-scale pre-trained models typically needs to update all parameters of the models and is often associated with prohibitive computational costs \cite{lv2023parameter}.
-In contrast, parameter-efficient fine-tuning (PEFT)~\cite{peft} methods selectively fine-tune a few additional model parameters, resulting in substantial reductions in computational and memory resources.
-As one of the state-of-the-art PEFT techniques, LoRA~\cite{hu2021lora} achieves efficient fine-tuning by completely freezing the pre-trained model and introducing weight modifications through a trainable low-rank decomposition matrix, as illustrated in Figure \ref{fig:multi-lora}(a) and expressed in Equation \ref{eq:lora}:
+Conventionally, full-weight fine-tuning of large-scale pre-trained models requires updating all parameters, which often incurs prohibitive computational costs.
+In contrast, Parameter-Efficient Fine-Tuning (PEFT) methods~\cite{peft} selectively update only a small subset of parameters, significantly reducing computational and memory resources.
+LoRA~\cite{lora}, a state-of-the-art PEFT technique, achieves efficient fine-tuning by freezing the pre-trained model and only updating low-rank additive matrices with far fewer parameters, as expressed in Equation \ref{eq:lora}.